ZisIsNotZis/ygoDocGen/README.md

 Generate YGOPro Lua Documentation by automatically inspecting C++ source file

 # Brief Description
 This Python script generates `ygopro` Lua Documentation by automatically inspecting C++ source file.
 It's not really robust and it strongly relies on fixed coding convension (like spacing).
 This file can be used by `DataEditorX`, which havn't updated its `_functions.txt` for billions of year.
 Currently some coding convension fix (basically adding white space) need to be done to the upstream.
 Trying to create a Pull Requet.

 # Usage
 Simply put the script under `ygopro-core` master branch folder and run it.
 It outputs to STDOUT.
 Techincally it requires `python 3.x` and no other package (The regex module `re` is shipped as part of python).
-It probably can be easily modify it to `python 2.x` script by fixign the `print` statement
+It probably can be easily modify it to `python 2.x` script by fixign the `print` statement. **It now also need old `_functions.txt` from DataEditorX**

 # Example Output (Now much better)
     ●int Card.GetCode(card pcard)